-(1) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee")

-(2) Member of the Audit Committee.

-(3) 3,000 Common Shares included in this number are held by Gestion Marclo Inc., a corporation controlled by Mr. Claude Boivin.

-(4) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré.

-(5) 4,000 Common Shares included in this number are held by Gestion Jean-Louis Fontaine Inc., a corporation controlled by Mr. Jean-Louis Fontaine.

-(6) 3,667,501 Common Shares included in this number are held by 2635-6246 Québec inc. and 2945-0228 Québec inc., corporations controlled by Mr. Gilles Labbé.

-(7) These shares are held by 555319 Ontario Limited, a corporation wholly-owned by Mr. Brian A. Robbins and family.
+- (1) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee"). - (2) Member of the Audit Committee. - (3) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré. - (4) 4,000 Common Shares included in this number are held by Gestion Jean-Louis Fontaine Inc., a corporation controlled by Mr. Jean-Louis Fontaine. - (5) 3,902,738 Common Shares included in this number are held by 2945-0228 Québec inc., a corporation controlled by Mr. Gilles Labbé. - (6) These shares are held by 555319 Ontario Limited, a corporation wholly-owned by Mr. Brian A. Robbins and family.

 According to the Corporation's Board of Directors Charter, a director who has attained the age of 75 prior to the annual shareholders' meeting in any year should normally retire from office at such annual meeting.
-Messrs Claude Boivin and John M. Cybulski have attained the age of 75 or more; however, by resolution adopted by the Board of Directors on May 24, 2012, the Board of Directors decided to waive the requirement that Mr. Boivin and Mr. Cybulski retire from office.
+Mr. John M. Cybulski has attained the age of 75 or more; however, by resolution adopted by the Board on May 23, 2013, the Board decided to waive the requirement that Mr. Cybulski retire from office.